dy1io/hassio-addons/README.md

 ## Issues

-Do not open issues here.
-Please open issues under each add-on's respective repository.
+Please only open issues under each add-on's respective repository.

 ## Thank you